teaghan/AI-Enhanced-Education/md_files/ChatGPT.md

 <h4>Create a free account:</h4> Creating an account unlocks enhanced features and tools, making your interaction with ChatGPT more effective and personalized.
 </div>

-> Creating an account unlocks enhanced features and tools, making your interaction with ChatGPT more effective and personalized.

 * * *

 ## Applications in Education